RunestoneInteractive/httlads/_sources/WorldFacts/cs1_graphing_infant_mortality.rst

 =================================================

-Let's take on the seemingly simple task of plotting some of the country data on a map, like we did in Google Sheets earlier.
+Let's take on the seemingly simple task of plotting some of the country data on a map like we did in Google Sheets earlier.
 We'll see that this is one area where things are not quite as simple as they are in Sheets.
 But we can make it work with a bit of effort.